mygazthehealer/chocos-crafting-tweaks/REASON.md

 ## Crafting
 ### Stairs
-- Recipe yield is now consistent with Stonecutting
+- Recipe input is now consistent with Stonecutting

 ### Trapdoor
 - Recipe yield is consistent with Door recipe